The Benefits of Using Advanced Lead Testing Technology in the Home

 The potential for advanced lead testing technology to detect lead at lower concentrations than traditional methods

-The ability to detect low levels of lead is important, as long-term exposure to even low levels of lead can have serious health implications [5].
-Lead is a toxic metal that can accumulate in the body over time, and even low levels of lead exposure can have negative impacts on the brain and nervous system [6].
-Children are particularly vulnerable to the effects of lead exposure, as their developing brains and nervous systems are more sensitive to the toxic effects of lead [7].
+This ability to detect very low levels of lead matters because prolonged exposure to even very low levels of lead has adverse health effects [5].
+Lead is an irritant metal that can build up in the body and exposure to lead even at a very low level can damage the brain and nervous system [6].
+It is especially toxic for children who have young brains and nervous systems that are more vulnerable to lead [7].

 [1] "Lead Testing Technology."
 Occupational Safety and Health Administration.